Jeanick Fournier: Post-Talent

 After her appearances on Canada's Got Talent, Fournier signed with the record company Universal Music Canada.
 Her self-titled major label debut album was released in October 2022, and debuted at #13 on the Canadian Albums Chart.

 The album includes duets with Ell on a cover of Faith Hill's song "Paris", and Maxime Landry on a cover of Daniel Balavoine's "Tous les cris, les S.O.S.", as well as "I Surrender" and songs first recorded by Amanda Marshall, Roxette, Sam Brown, Laurence Jalbert and Cyndi Lauper.

-In November 2022, it was confirmed that Fournier will be a competitor in the 2023 season of America's Got Talent: All-Stars.
+In November 2022, it was announced that Fournier would be a competitor in the 2023 season of America's Got Talent: All-Stars.

 In 2023, she participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.
+Her second major-label album, Vivante, was released in May 2023.
+On September 9, 2023, Fournier performed for Conservative Party of Canada delegates at their annual convention in Quebec City.